Wall Street Next Week: Financial astrology for the successful investor & trade

 Entertainment, Mining, [Cyber] Security & Technology (Undervalued & Highly Scalable)

-Currently we are watching Select Health Care (lower cost/better outcomes & Distressed Investing (New)
+Currently we are also watching Select Health Care (lower cost/better outcomes & Distressed Investing (New)

 Stock selection is important.
 Whenever possible, we prefer to recommend stocks sporting strong cash flows, sound balance sheets & growing dividends.